mrgreentech/angular-module-mock-deps/README.md

 # angular-module-no-deps

 Include this module in your Karma tests to override `angular.module` into not loading any dependencies.
-Very useful for testing components in isolation!
+Very useful for testing components in _real_ isolation!

-## Installation
+## Usage

 ```
-npm install --save-dev git+ssh://git@stash.mrgreen.zone:7999/gar/angular-module-no-deps.git#v1.0.0
+npm install --save-dev angular-module-no-deps
 ```

-**NOTE:** make sure that the URL sticks in your `package.json`.
-If you see something else than the above URL for `"require-polyfill"` replace it with the URL.

 Then include it in your `karma.conf.js`:
 ```